fclairamb/tc65lib/README.md

 Sample version: http://webingenia.com:8080/demo/demo-0.1.9.jad

-Quick look at the console: http://www.youtube.com/watch?v=oVC7AD7IUGg&t=00m27s
+Quick look at the console:
+* http://asciinema.org/a/6782 (settings management demo + few commands)
+* http://asciinema.org/a/6783 (auto-update on new version detection)

 The features that will be provided in this library are: